Research

 Involved in project: Sandra Dittrich

 Hunger and appetitive behaviour play a central role in daily food intake.
 Also, with respect to the high prevalence of obesity and eating disorders, it is important to learn more about the basics of the regulation of food intake.
 In our lab we examine which brain regions play a part in perception and processing of visual food cues.
-Moreover, we want to find out how visual and gustatory stimuli are integrated.
+Moreover, we aim at finding out how visual and gustatory stimuli are integrated.

 Involved in project: Tanja Pohl